innobright/help.innobright.com/src/known-issues.rst

 Licensing
 ---------

-* If Altus 1.8 encounters a licensing error while filtering, it will insert a watermark instead of quitting, regardless of `--force-continue`.
+* If Altus 1.8 encounters a licensing error while filtering, it will insert a watermark instead of quitting, regardless of :option:`--force-continue`.
 This behavior is consistent with previous versions of Altus but may not be desired.
 Please make sure network connectivity to your licensing server is stable.
-* Before Altus 1.8, running Altus with `--version` would print license status.
+* Before Altus 1.8, running Altus with :option:`--version` would print license status.
 In 1.8, this is broken, but will be fixed in a future release.
 The only way to determine license status is by running Altus on images.